How To Incorporate TikTok Into Your Marketing Strategy

 Leave some room in your TikTok marketing strategy for fun and creativity.
 The app is ideal for experimentation, giving you space to learn and grow to deliver better content to your audience.

 One excellent example of how this is Mucinex.
-Historically, pharmaceutical brands don’t have an easy time with fun campaigns on social media, and FDA and FTC guidelines create challenges with brand and influencer content.
+Historically, pharmaceutical brands have struggled with fun campaigns on social media and with brand and influencer content.

 Mucinex took a chance and used creators to promote its product with transitions, a slick edit that moves from one video to another.

-Users posted a video of them being “too sick” and transitioning to being “so sick” to showcase the glamor of their Halloween costumes, complete with the hashtag #TooSickToBeSick.
+Users posted a video of themselves being “too sick” and then “so sick” to highlight the glamor of their Halloween costumes, using the hashtag #TooSickToBeSick.
 This campaign was highly successful and leveraged TikTok features, viral challenges, and common slang for the audience.

 Get Started on TikTok

 TikTok isn’t just for kids – it holds much value for brands.
-If you’re not on TikTok yet, or you are, and you’re not getting a lot of traction, try out these marketing tips and techniques to boost your brand awareness and make the most of the hottest new social media platform.
+If you’re not on TikTok yet, or you are and aren't getting much traction, try these marketing tips and techniques to boost your brand awareness and make the most of the hottest new social media platform.

 Author Bio